rorywalsh/cabbage/Docs/Widgets/Properties/value.md

 **value(val)**
-val sets the initial state of the widget.
+value sets the initial state of the widget.